 I hope that people are motivated to share their stories and fight for the rights they deserve and that those of us with these opportunities develop a global perspective and realize the potential we have to make an indelible impact in communities worldwide through girls’ education.

-Through raising our voices and vocalizing our advocacy, as I’ve been able to do through my work with the United Nations, and finding self-confidence and pursuing the things we love surrounded by strong women and people, as I did with Victoria’s Secret Pink, we can make a difference and embrace our duality.
+Through raising our voices and vocalizing our advocacy, as I’ve been able to do through my work with the United Nations, and finding self-confidence and pursuing the things we love surrounded by strong women and people, we can make a difference and embrace our duality.

 Anya Thakur on Instagram (@anyaathakur):